 Are there grades in this class?
 How do I pass / fail?

 This class is graded on a pass/fail basis, with regular assignments and assessments.
-There are 2 checkpoints within the course at which students must have completed all prior work in order to continue.
+Enrollment for individual students is reassessed on a rolling basis, and students who have fallen several assignments behind in the course without making significant progress to catch up with the rest of the class may be unenrolled.
 Expectations will be clearly explained to students on the first day of class.

 If I don’t get accepted, what are my options?
 When is the next class scheduled?

 You can apply for one of our other learning programs, LC101 or CoderGirl, if they are accepting applications.
 To be informed when the next application period opens, select your city in the registration section above, and sign up for our monthly email newsletter where course openings are announced.

 Will LaunchCode get me a job if I finish this class?